rizumita/Sede/README.md

 ### Create seeders

-`Seedable.initialize()` method must return a tuple of a model and a message wrapped by Cmd.
+`Seedable.initialize()` method must return a tuple of a model and message wrapped by Cmd.

-`Seedable.update(model:)` method must return a tuple of updated model and a message wrapped by Cmd.
+`Seedable.update(model:)` method must return a tuple of updated model and message wrapped by Cmd.

 ```swift
 struct PersonInputSeeder: Seedable {